 One example might be to set shipping rates based on a variety of weights within a shipping class.

 Such occasions call for an advanced extension of the core WooCommerce plugin.

-A particularly effective tool is the Table Rate Shipping plugin.
+A particularly effective tool is the Product Shipping plugin.

 The plugin combines multiple cost variables (laid out in a easy to use checkbox based tabulated format) for calculating shipping costs where, a more advanced approach is necessary.